Skip to content

 S3

 Amazon Simple Storage Service S3 is a service offered by Amazon Web Services (AWS) that provides object storage through a web service interface.Amazon S3 uses the same scalable storage infrastructure that Amazon.com uses to run its e-commerce network.
-Amazon S3 can store any type of object, which allows uses like storage for Internet applications, backups, disaster recovery, data archives, data lakes for analytics, and hybrid cloud storage.
+Amazon S3 can store any type of object, which allows use cases like storage for Internet applications, backups, disaster recovery, data archives, data lakes for analytics, and hybrid cloud storage.

 In order to set up the S3 connection, you need to add a configuration item in the .bruin.yml file and in the asset file.
 You will need the access_key_id and secret_access_key.
 For details on how to obtain these credentials, please refer here.